anpaz/uw-490q-au20/Homework1/README.md

 1. `Oracle_Kth_Qubit`: that is, an oracle that  `f(x) = 1 iff the k-th qubit is 1`
 1. `Oracle_Odd`: that is, an oracle that  `f(x) = 1 iff the x has an odd number of qubits in state 1`

-When complete, send the `.qs` file with the answers.

 ## Exercise 3: In-place Adder.